Jim Nabors, TV's homespun Gomer Pyle and singer, dies at 87 - News 12 Now

 Nabors became an instant success when he joined “The Andy Griffith Show” in the early 1960s.
 The character of Gomer Pyle, the unworldly, lovable gas pumper who would exclaim “Gollllll-ly!” proved so popular that in 1964 CBS starred him in “Gomer Pyle, U.S.M.C.”

 In the spinoff, which lasted five seasons, Gomer left his hometown of Mayberry to become a Marine recruit.
-His innocence confounded his sergeant, the irascible Frank Sutton.
+His innocence confounded irascible Sgt.
+Vince Carter, played by Frank Sutton.

 Audiences saw another side of Nabors in appearances in TV variety programs – his booming baritone.
 The contrast between his homespun humor (“The tornado was so bad a hen laid the same egg twice”) and his full-throated operatic arias was stunning.

-Note: A previous version of this story incorrectly identified actor Frank Sutton as a character in “Gomer Pyle, U.S.M.C.”
-Sutton played Sgt.
-Vince Carter.